What are the responsibilities and job description for the Clinical Technologist position at Freeman Hospital?

 Detailed Job Description And Main Responsibilities

-- Providing the technical aspects of mould room, at Freeman Hospital site
+Providing the technical aspects of the Mechanical Engineering Service (MES) at the Freeman Hospital and across the region.

 Person specification